klocey/partitions/rpartitions/README.md

-partitions--Code for integer partitioning
+rpartitions--Code for integer partitioning
 =========================================

-The code in this package is focused on the integer partitioning problem of randomly partitioning some total Q into N parts.
+rpartitions is an R package is focused on the integer partitioning problem of randomly partitioning some total q into n parts.
 These functions solve the main computational challenge of Locey and White (2013) and extend the 'feasible set' approach based on integer partitioning to several ecological patterns and other distributions.